japaric/embedded-in-rust/content/hello-world.md

 [Xargo]: https://github.com/japaric/xargo
 [steed]: https://github.com/japaric/steed

-That being said, this post is neither about Rust or embedded stuff as it's mainly for testing my blogging setup; so, why not write about that instead?
+That being said, this first post is neither about Rust or embedded stuff as it's mainly for testing my blogging setup; so, why not write about that instead?
 (Otherwise this post will end up being too short)

 # My blogging setup

-This blog is a static website built using [Hugo], a static site generator written in Go.
+This blog is a static website built using [Hugo], a fast static site generator written in Go.
 The blog theme is a modified version of the [hucore] theme.
 The modifications are the following: